The Psychedelic Diaries, Vol II: Five tips to prepare for a macrodose

 It’s a journey into your own mind and there is a universe in there.

-With that in mind, I crafted tactics with two goals in mind:
+With that in mind, I crafted tactics to achieve two goals: safety, and a satisfying experience.

 Here are 5 ways to do that: